 Vitamin D3 is an important vitamin that most of our population is deficient in.
 Poor levels may indicate inflammation.
-Normal levels of vitamin D are 50 nmol/L (20 ng/mL) or more, while optimal levels are over 75 nmol/L (30 ng/mL).
+You want your levels over 50 ng/mL and ideally in the 60-100 ng/mL range.

 Checking your plasma zinc levels is the best way to determine zinc levels in your body.
 Ideal plasma zinc levels are between 90–135 ug/dL and for serum copper it should be 70–110 ug/dL.
 Zinc and copper compete against each other as antagonists to regulate physiological pathways.
 A proper balance between the two is essential for maintaining good health.
 I recommend checking your plasma zinc and serum copper levels and their balance.
 The proper zinc:copper ratio should be between 1–1.2.